aggress/mesosphere-dcos-kafka-installer/README.md

 ## Features

-- Deploys Confluent Platform Kafka with Active Directory/Kerberos, TLS/SSL authentication
+* Deploys Confluent Platform Kafka with Active Directory/Kerberos, TLS/SSL authentication
-- Supports deployment of multiple Kafka clusters for multi-tenant environments
+* Supports deployment of multiple Kafka clusters for multi-tenant environments
-- DC/OS group/folder support for organising clusters such as /dev/123456-kafka/
+* DC/OS group/folder support for organising clusters such as /dev/123456-kafka/
-- DC/OS strict mode security out of the box
+* DC/OS strict mode security out of the box
-- Deployment of an Active Directory server on AWS for testing
+* Deployment of an Active Directory server on AWS for testing
-- Dynamic generation of:
+* Dynamic generation of:
- - a batch script to add Active Directory users, principals and generate keytabs
+  * a batch script to add Active Directory users, principals and generate keytabs
- - options.json configs for every service
+  * options.json configs for every service
- - client-jass.conf for every service
+  * client-jass.conf for every service
- - Endpoint dependencies for each service
+  * endpoint dependencies for each service
-- Autmation of:
+* Autmation of:
- - generating and adding binary and text secrets to the DC/OS secret store
+  * generating and adding binary and text secrets to the DC/OS secret store
- - configuring DC/OS security service accounts and ACLs
+  * configuring DC/OS security service accounts and ACLs
-- Menu system to wrap the Ansible playbooks using GNU make
+* Menu system to wrap the Ansible playbooks using GNU make
-- Janitor cleanup with one command
+* Janitor cleanup with one command
-- End to end client testing scripts with documented steps
+* End to end client testing scripts with documented steps
-- Easy access to Confluent Control Center
+* Easy access to Confluent Control Center

 ## Planned Features

-- Endpoint management
+* Endpoint management
-- Configurable resources for JSON options
+* Configurable resources for JSON options
-- Apache Kafka support
+* Apache Kafka support
-- DC/OS permissive and disabled security modes
+* DC/OS permissive and disabled security modes
-- MIT Kerberos support
+* MIT Kerberos support
-- Standalone monitoring deployment integrated with dcos-metrics
+* Standalone monitoring deployment integrated with dcos-metrics

 ## Design